 |Oil spill contingency plan||80% within 30 calendar days|

 100% within 90 calendar days80% within 60 calendar days

 All proponents can use DMIRS’s online application tracking system to inform themselves of the status of their application against these target timeframes where applicable.

 All environmental applications are processed in the order in which they are received, with the aspirational aim to have all applications determined within the target timeframe.
 An initial review is made on submission to identify complex applications to ensure these are not delayed.

-For this reason DMP will only consider ‘fast-tracking’ applications in exceptional circumstances, and specifically where it is demonstrated that the approval is needed:
+For this reason DMIRS will only consider ‘fast-tracking’ applications in exceptional circumstances, and specifically where it is demonstrated that the approval is needed: